andrico1234/a2k/packages/icons/README.md

 ### Changing size of icon

-The size of the icon is determined by the font-size it inherits, so to make your icon larger or smaller, adjust the font-size of its containing element.
+The size of the icon is determined by its inherited font-size.
+To change the font-size, adjust the font-size of its containing element.

 Example: